SAMYESSAM30/products/README.md

 # Products List Application

-Welcome to the Products List Application!
-This web application allows users to explore a wide selection of products, filter them by price range, and sort them by price or name.
-Users can also search for specific items using the search bar and add them to the cart for purchase.
+Welcome to the product list app!
+This web application allows users to explore a wide range of products, and sort them by name.

 ## Demo